Full facilities information

 A large gift shop with an extensive range of optical equipment, a large range of birdfoods and birdcare equipment, an excellent selection of bird and wildlife books, outdoor accessories, gifts and souvenirs including children’s items.

-Located in the accessible, unisex toilet accessed via courtyard or shop.
+Located in the accessible, unisex toilet accessed via courtyard.

 - Viewing screen past picnic area allows close-up views of birds using feeders.